gripableteam/gripable-play-unity-docs/source/index.html.md

 );
 ```

-> ConfigureRotationGesture configures the regions and the time threshold for the specified rotation gesture.
+> Configures the regions and the time threshold for the specified rotation gesture.

 ```csharp
 GripablePlay gp = Gripable.Play1;